The best beaches near Disney World are not on the edge of town. The closest beach is 60 miles away.

 New Smyrna Beach

-New Smyrna has more than 13 miles of beaches, and you can drive on most of it, parking wherever you like to sunbathe or go for a swim.
+New Smyrna has more than 13 miles of beaches, and you can drive on most of it, parking wherever you like on the beach to sunbathe or go for a swim.

-Find your way to Flagler Avenue for art galleries, restaurants, bars, surf and beach shops.
+Find your way to Flagler Avenue for art galleries, restaurants, beach bars and shopping in a quaint, Old Florida beach town.

 Daytona Beach